 unselect from to

-This command allows easy mass unselection of images in the loaded sequence (from - to).
-See select.
+Allows easy mass unselection of images in the loaded sequence (from - to).
+See SELECT.

-Reset the magnitude calibration and reference star for the sequence.
-See setmagseq.
+Resets the magnitude calibration and reference star for the sequence.
+See SETMAGSEQ.

 unsharp sigma multi